nikwin/nikwin.github.io/_posts/2018-11-28-nostalgia.md

 title: "Why Not?
 Ep.
 1b - Pokemon Go: Nostalgia"
 tag: pokego
 date: 2018-11-28
-desc: On the nostalgia factor of Pokemon.
+desc: "On the nostalgia factor of Pokemon."
 ---